75bk/nature/README.md

 ####Example

-    config.ungroup("video");
+    thing.ungroup("video");
-    config.ungroup("video", ["stereo", "channels"]);
+    thing.ungroup("video", ["stereo", "channels"]);

 ###where

-returns a new config instance containing a subset of the properties
+returns a new thing instance containing a subset of the properties

 **Returns**: __ - Thing